Nga Tet Pya: Chronicle narrative

 According to the chronicles, Tet Pya first gained notoriety in the interregnum period of the mid-1360s in what is now central Myanmar.
 The rival kingdoms of Sagaing and Pinya had fallen, and a Sagaing prince named Thado Minbya had founded a new polity called Ava, proclaiming it as the successor state of the two kingdoms.
 Because several southern vassals of Pinya had refused to submit to the new regime, the new king was constantly on the road with his army to suppress the rebellions.

 It was during the chaotic times that Tet Pya reportedly committed a series of burglaries along the Irrawaddy in Sagaing, across the river from Thado Minbya's newly built capital of Ava (Inwa).
 While the chronicles do not explicitly say whose homes were robbed, his victims were apparently high profile enough for the court to take action.
 He evaded capture for awhile but was eventually caught in a sting operation in early 1366.

 Chronicles continue that Tet Pya, a mere commoner, nonetheless remained defiant when he was brought before the young king, known for meting out severe punishments.
 (The king had just returned from the Nganwegon front where he had personally executed the rebel leader Baya Kyawthu, and consumed a meal on the chest of the corpse, shocking even his most battle-hardened commanders.)
 When asked by the king to choose the weapon by which he would like to be executed, the burglar answered: "Well, I choose your most beautiful queen, Saw Omma."
 To his surprise, Thado Minbya, instead of being insulted, replied: "You're a brave man.
 I spare your life.
 You may go free.
 You may even join my service."
 Tet Pya was overcome by the gesture, and became a commander in the army.
-(According to Harvey, Thado Minbya's elevation of an outlaw to high office was not common but not rare in Burmese history: "this method of selection was occasionally used as late as 1885".)
+(According to G.E.
+Harvey, Thado Minbya's elevation of an outlaw to high office was not common but not rare in Burmese history: "this method of selection was occasionally used as late as 1885".)

 At any rate, Tet Pya would prove his worth soon after.
 In late 1366, he marched with the king and the army to Taungdwin, another southern rebel-held state whose ruler Thettawshay Thihapate had heavily fortified with high walls and a deep moat.
 When the army's attempts to take the town were repeatedly stopped by Taungdwin's archers, Thado Minbya ordered Tet Pya to assassinate the commander of the archery battalion, who the Ava command believed was the lynchpin of the enemy's defenses.
 The former burglar managed to scale the walls surreptitiously at night, and killed the commander inside the enemy camp.
 As expected, the assassination broke the morale of Taungdwin's defenses, and the rebel ruler agreed to submit to Thado Minbya.

 Tet Pya is not mentioned in the chronicles again.
 His patron Thado Minbya died of smallpox less than a year later, and was succeeded by the king's brother-in-law Swa Saw Ke in September 1367.